cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

 ## Context

-This ADR proposes to effectively offload some data storage responsibilities and functionality to a **single trusted external companion service** such that:

-1. Integrators can expose CometBFT data in whatever format/protocol they want (e.g. JSON-RPC or gRPC).
-2. Integrators can index data in whatever way suits them best.
-3. All users eventually benefit from faster changes to CometBFT because the core team has less, and less complex, code to maintain (implementing this ADR would add more code in the short-term, but would pave the way for significant reductions in complexity in future).

-The way the system is currently built is such that a CometBFT node is mostly self-contained.
-While this philosophy initially allowed a certain degree of ease of node operation (i.e. simple UX), it has also lent itself to feature sprawl, with CometBFT being asked to take care of increasingly more than just consensus.
-Under the spotlight in this ADR are:
+At present, CometBFT handles a mixture of application- and consensus-related concerns, which results in code bloat and scope creep into territory that should technically be taken care of by the application.
+Some major examples of this right now are **event and block execution result data**, with CometBFT being responsible for:

+1. Storing event/execution result data.
+   1. For some applications, this results in dramatic storage growth, leading to high operational costs for operators, as application-specific pruning is not feasible to implement within the consensus engine.
+   2. Storing application-specific data also means that multiple underlying databases need to be supported (via [cometbft-db]) in order to cater to different applications' needs, which substantially increases the project's maintenance costs and complexity.
+2. Facilitating complex querying of this data, including providing real-time notifications of complex updates.
+   1. This has resulted in needing to provide query mechanisms such as `/block_search` and `/tx_search`, which are not really optimal to provide via some of the databases supported by cometbft-db, and therefore result in problems like [\#517].
+   2. This has also resulted in having to maintain multiple indexers and our own custom, database-independent indexing scheme, and having to turn down users' requests for even more indexers that would work better for their use cases, since this imposes a substantial maintenance burden on the core team.
-1. **Event indexing**, which is required in order to facilitate arbitrary block and transaction querying, as well as subscription for arbitrary events.
-We have already seen, for instance, how the current (somewhat unreliable) event subscription implementation can cause back-pressure into consensus and affect IBC relayer stability (see [\#6729] and [\#7156]).
+   3. The current (somewhat unreliable) event subscription implementation can cause back-pressure into consensus and affect IBC relayer stability (see [\#6729] and [\#7156])
-2. **Block execution result storage**, which is required to facilitate a number of RPC APIs, but also results in storage of large quantities of data that is not critical to consensus.
-This data is, however, critical for certain use cases outside of consensus.

-Another intersecting issue is that there may be a variety of use cases that require different data models.
-A good example of this is the mere existence of the [PostgreSQL indexer] as compared to the default key/value indexer.
+Ultimately the core team, whose focus is providing a high quality consensus engine, has finite resources.
+Having to take care of both consensus- and application-related concerns means that neither will be taken care of effectively.

+It then starts to become clearer then that, in order to address these problems in the long run, event and execution results data need to be handled in application territory.
+But what does the trajectory look like to facilitate this evolution over time?

+This ADR proposes the following path to eventually separating these concerns:

+1. Provide an API explicitly dedicated to facilitating offloading of this data to a **data companion** ("sidecar") service.
+The primary function of such a companion is effectively to act as an _ingest_ of sorts, translating block and block result data (including events) into application-specific data that can be indexed in a database separate to the consensus engine's database, which should be more suited to the application's use case(s).
+2. Provide a reference implementation of a data companion which facilitates offering most of the current RPC endpoints from a service _external_ to the node.
+Beyond serving as an example for the community as to how to implement a data companion, this will:
+   1. Allow horizontal scalability of the RPC independently of the associated full node, reducing operational costs for operators who want to provide RPC services for their user base (who, in some cases, have to run multiple full nodes in order to facilitate a highly available RPC service).
+   2. Address some of the problems outlined in [ADR-075][adr-075] relating to the RPC service - especially the problems relating to WebSocket subscriptions.
+3. Once the community has mostly migrated to using this data companion API, we can mark many of the node-based RPC endpoints as deprecated, and eventually remove them from the node.
+4. In parallel, start an effort to design a future where event and execution result data are handled exclusively in the application domain.
+Once these changes are ready to be rolled out, the ingest components of data companions are the only parts of the ecosystem that will need to be migrated to interact directly with the application instead of the node.
+5. Once the ingests are migrated to rely on the application, it will be safe to entirely remove any notion of event data storage and retrieval, as well as indexing from the consensus engine.

-Continuing from and expanding on the ideas outlined in [RFC 006][rfc-006], the suggested approach in this ADR is to provide a mechanism to publish certain data from CometBFT, in real-time and with certain reliability guarantees, to a single companion service outside of the node that can use this data in whatever way it chooses (filter and republish it, store it, manipulate or enrich it, etc.).
+Continuing from and expanding on the ideas outlined in [RFC 006][rfc-006], the suggested approach in this ADR is to provide a mechanism to publish certain data from CometBFT, ideally in real-time and with certain reliability guarantees, to a single companion service outside of the node that can use this data in whatever way it chooses (filter and republish it, store it, manipulate or enrich it, etc.).

 Specifically, this mechanism would initially publish: